ronanquillevere/ronanquillevere.github.io/_posts/2016-06-23-blockchain.markdown

 ---

 # The Blockchain (block-chain)
 This article is intended to be an introduction to the blockchain technology that was introduced with the Bitcoin currency.
+Some details I believe are not important will be deliberately omitted to ease the understanding of this article.
 I will try to keep a technological approach rather than a financial/ethical one.
 You will not find any discussion about how to buy/ manage Bitcoins or my personal opinion on whether you should invest in that currency.

 ## Is a database
 A `blockchain` is a way to store data.
 It can be compared to a new type of database.
 It is composed of `blocks` that are `chained` together thus forming a `block-chain`.
 Each `block` is linked to the previous block of the chain.
 A block contains data or even programs in some recent implementations.